iTwin/itwinjs-core/docs/learning/imodel-connectors.md

 ## Connector execution

-Connectors be invoked either on the cloud using the iTwin Synchronizer Portal or from the desktop using the iTwin Synchronzier Client.
+Connectors can be invoked either on the cloud using the iTwin Synchronizer Portal or from the desktop using the iTwin Synchronzier Client.
 This Bentley Communities article, [Ways to sync your data to an iTwin](https://communities.bentley.com/products/digital-twin-cloud-services/itwin-services/w/synchronization-wiki/47596/ways-to-sync-your-data-to-an-itwin) provides a detailed description of both of these options as well as the benefits and limitations of each.
 The application source file and destination iModel are identified in _mapping_.
 A _connector-job_ is the combination of _connection_ and _mapping_ and may be run on a pre-determined schedule.